samipsuwal/EZ-File-Renamer/README.md

 # EZ File Renamer

-Renames all files in a directory to 1,2,3 incrementally
+Renames all files in a directory to 1,2,3 incrementally preserving the extensions